 - A call comes in but the engineer cannot escalate the issue if they need to

-- There’s a hand-off of a customer problem from regular hours to after-hours on-call and the issue gets muddled because there’s no audit trail on the alert
+- There’s a hand-off of a customer problem from regular hours to after-hours and the issue gets muddled because there’s no audit trail on the alert

-A much better idea is to create an actual IT on-call schedule with a dedicated tool designed to handle effective alerting, auditing and messaging.
+A much better idea is to create an actual schedule with a dedicated tool designed to handle effective alerting, auditing and messaging.
 A tool like OnPage can answer these on-call issues as well as many of the trepidations which engineers face about being on-call.

 Improving life on-call

 Effective management of after-hour assignments need to be premeditated.
 That is, the process needs to be thought through and cannot be ad hoc.
 While most DevOps teams and IT teams have a schedule, they haven’t thought through the whole process.
 Instead, teams should create on-call schedules that:

 - Enables escalation.
 For example, you cannot expect one person to be on-call for 24/7 without having an escalation procedure.
 Everyone needs a back-up if they cannot attend to a call.
 People have lives and stuff happens.
 So, make sure there’s an escalation procedure.
 OnPage’s tool has strong escalation capabilities for issues in this realm